slebedeva/seek-helper/README.md

 ## TODO
 - Include more resources and operations
+- Fetch resources by string (e.g., assays that contain "Experiment" in the title)
 - Add logs
 - Upload the library to a repository like PyPi
 - Typify entities